goodboyanush/goodboyanush.github.io/blogs/dlide_cats_dogs.md

-# DARVIZ - A Visual IDE for Deep Learning
+# DL-IDE - A Visual IDE for Deep Learning

 ## Cats vs. Dogs Classification
 One of the most daunting tasks for AI over the past decade is to be able to distinguish between the image of a cat and the image of a dog (satire intended!).
 The problem statement that we are trying to solve is,